jldavis23/NPM-Documentation/index.md

 **2. What problems does NPM solve?**

 It allows developers to easily manage dependencies in their projects.
 It also helps with reusability, since developers can easily share and reuse code by publishing packages to the npm registry.
-It also clearly

 **3. Describe the 3 main parts of NPM.**